 The newly formed Social Justice Roundtable (SJRT) will add resources you can use to increase your knowledge.
 Please check again.
 In the meantime, direct your questions about the SJRT to Roundtable Chair Anna Fesmire firstname.lastname@example.org.
-The time, date and location of the meetings of the Social Justice Roundtable are posted on the Calendar page of this website.
+The time, date and location of the general meetings of the Social Justice Roundtable are posted on the Calendar page of this website.
 For information about the Working Group meetings, email Anna Fesmire at email@example.com.

 "1.6 million North Carolinians have criminal records.
 Approximately 40,000 individuals are currently in North Carolina's 70 prisons.
 Currently, 1 in 106 Caucasian males is incarcerated, while 1 in 36 Latino males and 1 in 15 African-American males are incarcerated.